“सिर सांठे रुख रहे तो भी सस्तो जाण”

 These words are used to describe the immortal mystery of the sacrifice of Khejarli.

-Centuries ago, when there was no movement on the name of environmental protection.
-Or it was not even a problem for mankind, hundreds of illiterate people had sacrificed themselves here after preserving the trees.
+Centuries ago, when there was no movement on the name of environmental protection, or it was not even a problem for humankind, hundreds of illiterate people had sacrificed themselves here after preserving the trees.

 Story of Khejarli

 The event dates back to 1730.
-Abhay Singh, the then King of Jodhpur wanted to expand his fort and for this, he needed the Khejri trees.
-Lime was to be prepared from the Khejri trees.
+Abhay Singh, the then King of Jodhpur, wanted to expand his fort and for this, he needed the Khejri trees.
+Lime was to prepared from the Khejri trees.

 There was an abundance of trees in the vicinity of Khejarli village.
 And the king ordered his minister, Girdhar Bhandari, to bring cutlery to all trees of Khejri.